 A singular event or moment does not define the employee experience.
 It’s broad and dynamic with roots established at the very beginning of the employer/employee relationship.
 Candidates are already assessing an organization, picturing what their life would be like if they worked at a particular company, even before the first interview is conducted.

 Gathering, analyzing, and acting upon consistent feedback in real-time is the only way an employer can fully understand the ever-shifting expectations, goals, and values of a dynamic workforce.
-The insights gathered throughout the feedback process become the cornerstone of a satisfying employee experience, allowing an organization to strategize with as much pertinent, timely people data as possible.
+The insights gathered throughout the feedback process, whether anonymous or not, become the cornerstone of a satisfying employee experience, allowing an organization to strategize with as much pertinent, timely people data as possible.
 The result, assuming a company is diligent and meticulous with their planning and execution, is an inviting, fulfilling employee experience that encompasses every phase of the employee journey.

 Of course, collecting and analyzing the data is just the first critical step of the process.
 Creating an action plan that is designed and implemented based on the insights gathered by an effective feedback system is not only a best practice but, perhaps more importantly, expected from a workforce.
 If employees see a company using even the most innovative, informative feedback platforms but doing nothing with the results, they feel undervalued and unappreciated.
 Empty lip service can quickly destroy engagement and leave the employee experience in tatters.